 - • 79% of our children are adopted, returned home, or placed in less restrictive foster care

-- • One to two children per home
+- • One to three children per home

 - • Treatment provided by Treatment Parents, highly-trained married couples who care for children in their own homes